ayshasanyang/Note-Taker/README.md

 - In the terminal the the server listening port shows the PORT number.
 - Type in your browser localhost:3000, that will show the app home page.
 - Click on the Get Started button, that will take you to the notes page.
-- In the note page you can type the title and the text - area of your note and click on save button.
+- In the note page you can type the title and the text - area of your note and click on the save button.
 - The app automatically add the notes inside the db.json file.
 - Use the delete button to delete any note.